betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 #### MoveValue
-- Successful SpadeProbe PositiveLandTest.
+- Successful SpadeProbe PositiveEnvironmentTest.
 The Spade goes in deep enough to bury the seedling's roots.
 - HoleOpen gives value to InsertTree

 #### RelativeValue